Martha's Vineyard Regional High School

-Martha's Vineyard Regional High School or MVRHS is a high school in Oak Bluffs on the island of Martha's Vineyard, Massachusetts, United States.
+Martha's Vineyard Regional High School or MVRHS is the primary public high school for the island of Martha's Vineyard, Massachusetts, United States.
+It is located in Oak Bluffs.

 History

 MVRHS opened in September 1959.
 It is the larger of the two high schools located on Martha's Vineyard, the other being the Martha's Vineyard Public Charter School in West Tisbury.
 MVRHS is part of the Martha's Vineyard Public Schools and serves the six towns on the island: Oak Bluffs, Edgartown, Tisbury, West Tisbury, Chilmark and Aquinnah.

 Academics

 MVRHS has a comprehensive high school with a Career Tech program that offers training in automotive, building trades, horticulture, culinary, maritime studies, and health assisting.
 MVRHS offers an alternative program known as the Rebecca Amos Institute, an open-campus program offering individualized instruction for a small group of students.
 Students can choose to engage in extracurricular activities including community service, sports, art, drama and debate.
 MVRHS won two National Blue Ribbon School Awards.
 MVRHS is one of the very few schools to have won this honor two times.
 Most recently, MVRHS was the only public high school in Massachusetts selected for Award and one of 111 nationwide.